 There has been little historical development around Ascension's coast.
 Any new developments, such as the building of structures or the laying of pipes within the MPA, will require permission from the Administrator.
-This would only be granted if an Environmental Impact Assessment demonstrates that it is compatible with the objectives of the MPA, or in the very small number of cases where a development is critical for the island and mitigation measures have been put in place.
-Where there is doubt about the impact of a new development, the precautionary principle will be applied and the onus will be on the developer to demonstrate a minimal impact.
+This would only be granted if an Environmental Impact Assessment demonstrates that it will not conflict with the objectives of the MPA, or in the very small number of cases where a development is critical for the island and mitigation measures have been put in place.

-The National Protected Areas Ordinance, 2003, has been amended so that no building or other development can take place anywhere in the MPA unless it is authorised by the Administrator.
-An assessment of the impact on the environment must be undertaken for each proposed development, and the Administrator must take this assessment and the advice of the Director of Conservation into account when making such decisions.
+The National Protected Areas Ordinance (2003) has been amended so that no building or other development can take place anywhere in the MPA unless it is authorised by the Governor.
+An assessment of the impact on the environment must be undertaken for each proposed development, and the Governor must take this assessment and the advice of the Director of Conservation into account when making such decisions.